headlinez.news Live news trend intelligence

 There’s a Global Network of Fungi Under Your Feet.
 This Is the First Complete Map

-Scientists unveil the first complete map of Earth’s hidden fungal superhighway—68.3 quadrillion miles of mycelial threads shaping ecosystems globally.
+Scientists unveil the first global map of Earth’s hidden fungal superhighways—68.3 quadrillion miles of mycelial networks shaping ecosystems

 5sources